-So, you have fixed the date, chosen the time, and you now have a clear picture about what you wish to present to your attendees.
+So, you have fixed the date, choose the time, and you now have a clear picture of what you wish to present to your attendees.
 Yes, all these details are very important, but there is one more thing that can play an important role in this process; webinars need to be visually attractive, too.

 The good news is that you don’t need to spend money on that.
 The Internet is full of free photos and other materials such as videos or icons that you can use to make your webinars unforgettable.